 This neurotic imposture causes many talented, hardworking, and capable leaders who have achieved great things to believe that they don’t deserve their success.
 For example, Sheryl Sandberg, Facebook COO, declared in her book ‘Lean In: Women, Work, and the Will to Lead’ that she could sit in a room and believe that people saw her as a fraud, that she was not good enough to be there.
 Neurotic impostors can be found at all levels of an organization.

 The following are actions which you can take to change the way you think about yourself:

-Remember that our fears never leave us entirely and they can surface at any time, but we can learn to manage them more effectively rather than being driven by them.
+Remember that our fears never leave us entirely and they can surface at any time, but we can learn to manage imposter syndrome more effectively rather than being driven by them.
 Knowing this is understanding what it means to be human and fallible.

 Whilst practising the actions above will help, working one to one with a trusted other, such as a coach, is a much more effective way of expediting the changes you want to obtain, whilst making the process easier and more enjoyable.